Asheville, Blue Ridge Parkway, and Biltmore House and Gardens

 Day Four - 19 September - The drive back home

-After enjoying a lovely weekend in Asheville driving along the Blue Ridge Parkway and visiting the Biltmore House, it was time to head back to Nashville.
-The route retraced along Interstate 40 with a stop at the Tennessee Welcome Center after crossing from North Carolina into Tennessee.
-Next came the Crossville rest area before continuing on to Cookeville for a pit stop to refuel the car before driving through wind and rain back to rainy Nashville.
-I was grateful for the rain on the way back instead of on the way there.
+After a lovely weekend in Asheville driving along the Blue Ridge Parkway and visiting the Biltmore House, the journey back to Nashville began.
+The route retraced Interstate 40 with a stop at the Tennessee Welcome Center after crossing from North Carolina into Tennessee.
+Next came the Crossville rest area before continuing on to Cookeville.
+A pit stop to refuel the car preceded the drive through wind and rain back to rainy Nashville.
+The rain on the way back instead of on the way there was a blessing.
 This marked the end of an unforgettable trip complete with a beautiful drive there and back.

 Using points from my Capital One Venture card, I managed to offset some travel-related expenses, which significantly reduced the overall cost of the trip.